Skip to main content

 19 mentions Positive Neutral Negative

 The graphics of the game receive mixed reviews, with some praising the colorful and functional retro style that enhances gameplay, while others criticize the lack of polish at higher resolutions and the overall simplicity.
-Many players appreciate the graphics for their clarity and ability to avoid confusion during gameplay, though some feel that they are not the main focus of the experience.
-Overall, the visuals are described as nice and fitting for the game's casual and nostalgic appeal.
+Many players appreciate the clarity and contrast in the visuals, which aid in gameplay, but some feel that the graphics are not the main focus of the experience.
+Overall, the graphics are described as decent, with a nostalgic appeal that complements the game's mechanics.

 • “With only 1 hour of playtime so far, I can definitely recommend this game to the casual gamer or just someone who wants to relax and play games with awesome music and graphics.”